 The U.S. Air Force's long-standing culture of risk-taking in new weapons purchases is undergoing a dramatic change as national debt negotiations in Washington put pressure on procurements of aircraft, satellites, rockets and weapons.
 The service's new approach will emphasize buying mature systems while limiting long-term technology and equipment developments.
 David Van Buren, the senior acquisition executive for the Air Force, calls the new more conservative approach “incrementalism.” ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "USAF Takes Conservative Approach to Developing, Buying Future Weapons".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "USAF Takes Conservative Approach to Developing, Buying Future Weapons".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.